 You must practice full-time, defined as a minimum of 40 hours per week for at least 45 weeks each year.
 It also requires a two-year commitment at a site approved by the National Health Service Corps (NHSC).

-The WY-SLRP offers up to $40,000 in Wyoming student loan forgiveness, while NPs, CNMs and mental health clinicians can receive up to $20,000.
+The WY-SLRP offers up to $50,000 in Wyoming student loan forgiveness, depending on eligible disciplines.
 However, it's important to note that the forgiveness amount can’t exceed the outstanding balance of your loans.

 Wyoming Healthcare Professional Loan Repayment Program